Link building is a double-edged sword.

 For a general strategy, you’ll want to build links pointing to a variety of internal pages, but if there’s a specific landing page or a specific piece of content you want to emphasize, you may want a disproportionate number of links pointing to it.

-If Google notices one or more links from a source that could be considered spam, it could diminish your domain authority and hurt you more than help you.
+If Google notices one or more such links from a source that could be considered spammy links, it could diminish your domain authority and hurt you more than help you.

 Hopefully, you aren’t actively seeking these low-authority sources, like article directories and shady forums, but it’s still possible that a link to your site could show up there.

-Evaluating your link profile in this dimension can help you remove links from questionable sources; to do this, usually all you have to do is send an email to the webmaster (though in some rare cases, you may need to disavow the link).
+Performing a backlink audit in this dimension can help you remove spammy backlinks from questionable sources; to do this, usually all you have to do is send an email to the webmaster (though in some rare cases, you may need to disavow the link through Google Search Console).

 Again, it’s a good trigger to reach out and remove them.